Biden administration considering options for possibly evacuating US citizens from Ukraine if Russia invades - Local News 8

 The administration does not currently see a need for evacuations, the sources stressed —airlines are still operating from Ukraine’s international airports and land borders to Ukraine’s western neighbors are open.
 The discussions are part of planning in the event the security situation severely deteriorates, multiple officials involved in the planning emphasized.

+The Defense Department and State Department have plans ready for worst-case scenarios in countries around the world, and plans are updated and changed in light of the situation on the ground.
+But an evacuation of diplomatic staff from Ukraine remains very unlikely.
+Even if Ukraine is not a NATO member, the White House sees the country as a key Eastern European ally, and there is a strategic benefit in the presence of US diplomats and training forces in Ukraine.
+That makes a drawdown of the US footprint there far less likely than, for example, the drawdown of US diplomats and troops in Afghanistan.

+Kyiv, which is the only city where the US has a diplomatic presence in Ukraine, is hundreds of miles from Crimea or the Ukraine-Russia border, where Moscow has built up forces.
+Such a move would be a propaganda win for Putin, sending a message that the Russian leader can influence the US’ policies and diplomatic presence in Ukraine.

 But the deliberations reflect how seriously the administration is taking the potential for an invasion.
-President Joe Biden is set to speak with Putin on Tuesday morning amid the heightened tensions.
+President Joe Biden is speaking with Putin on Tuesday morning amid the heightened tensions.

 Right now, the Pentagon is planning for a number of different scenarios in the event that an evacuation is necessary, ranging from a smaller evacuation of just nonessential US government employees to a larger one involving a broader swath of American citizens, the sources said.